ithllc/ARGOS_Proof_of_Concept/docs/deployment_guide.md

 ### 1.3.
 Dependency Management

-The `pyproject.toml` was updated to resolve dependency conflicts between `google-adk` and other packages.
-The `copilotkit` package was removed as it was causing conflicts and is not needed when using the ADK's built-in web UI.
+The `pyproject.toml` was updated to resolve dependency conflicts and to add required integrations.
+Key additions:

+- `ag_ui_adk`: Provides the bridge between Google ADK agents and AG-UI/CopilotKit
+- `copilotkit`: Local CopilotKit Python SDK (linked via `path` to `CoPilotKit/sdk-python`) to enable CopilotKit endpoints

 A `requirements.txt` file was generated from the `pyproject.toml`.
 New dependencies for Google Cloud Speech-to-Text, Text-to-Speech, and AI Platform (for Imagen/Veo) were added to support the ADK Live and multi-modal features.

 ## 2. Deployment Artifacts